alex-ball/HowTo-DataImpact/how-to-measure-impact.md

 replies or forwards (‘retweets’) – as these can indicate how far others agree with the sentiments of the original tweet.
 It should be noted that there is a cultural dimension to tweeting;
-for example in some communities it is not considered a professional activity for academics.
+for example, in some communities it is not considered a professional activity for academics.

 \marginbox